-As many families scramble to find and secure learning opportunities for their kids in the absence of everyday traditional schooling, parents who homeschool their children are ahead of the curve, carrying out the routines they’ve already cultivated for their students to this point.
+As many families scramble to find and secure learning opportunities for their kids in the absence of everyday traditional schooling, it's difficult to even take a step forward given the number of available online learning options.

-Not to mention that with a topic like coding for kids, getting our students going can be quite the challenge, even for the seasoned homeschool parent or someone with a coding background and expertise, let alone a complete novice.
+Not to mention that with a topic like coding for kids, getting our students going can be quite the challenge even if we do have a good handle on the direction they should be heading.

 So, just being here reading this tells me you know that coding is important enough to be searching for resources, or clicking a Facebook post to find some help.